-Again, rates will vary accordingly to the individuals’ specific conditions.
+Again, rates will vary according to the individuals’ specific conditions.
 It is always advisable to work through a reputable insurance agent who is knowledgeable in different policies.
-Going this route will most like save you time and money in the long run.
+Going this route will most likely save you time and money in the long run.

 Here is what you might pay for a $250,000 plan:

 If you are wondering who this product is best suited for, you are asking the right questions.
 First of all this policy is best suited for someone between the ages of 60 and 65.
 It will not only cover you for the rest of your life, but it will save you 70 to 80% over what you will pay for a whole life policy.